Hadeynike/Amazon-Reviews-Sentiment-Analysis/README.md

 1. Explore and run Jupyter notebook `B8_Amazon.ipynb` in the `notebooks` folder for data analysis and model development.

-2. Execute Python scripts in the `reviewscrapper.py` for web scrapings.
+2. Execute Python scripts in the `reviewscrapper.py` for web scraping.

 3. Run the Streamlit app for interactive sentiment analysis: